john-cd/rust_howto/bk/drafts/categories/hardware-support/index.md

 ## Hardware Protocols

-FIXME how devices communicate with each other
+FIXME how devices communicate with each other.

 ## Related Topics